finotes/finotes.github.io/_posts/2018-01-22-android-change-log.md

 > Added ability to provide a custom identifier (512 bit string ID) and a readable string.
 >> This will be displayed along with the reported issues in fi.notes dashboard, so that incase you need to map the issue to your database it can be made possible.

-> Added token required to integrate SDK in "Apps" section in fi.notes. dashboard